mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 1. Extract all files from the zip file.

-2. Change the properties operator.password and administrator.password in
+2. Change the attributes operator-password and administrator-password in conf/jircs_mmbase.xml.
-   conf/jircs_servlet_mmbase.properties.

-3. Copy jircs_servlet_mmbase.properties into the WEB-INF directory of your MMBase webapp.
+3. Copy jircs_mmbase.xml into the WEB-INF directory of your MMBase webapp.

 4. Copy the jircs and nanoxml-lite jar files in the lib direcotry into the